 If you feed these garlicky and buttery green beans to a green bean hater, they will convert!
-These green beans are packed with flavor, they’re vegan which means that they’re also dairy-free, they’re gluten-free, low carb, keto and Whole30 complaint!
+These green beans are packed with flavor, they’re vegan (using veg stock) which means that they’re also dairy-free, they’re gluten-free, low carb, keto, and Whole30 compliant!

-Cooking the green beans in the Instant Pot on high pressure for 1 minute will result in sort of soft but wit- a-bite texture.
+Cooking the green beans in the Instant Pot on high pressure for 1 minute will result in a sort of soft but with bite texture.
 However, if you prefer your beans to be more crunchy, then reduce the cooking time to 0 minutes!

 Now if you want to jazz things up a little, you can cook the green beans with some baby new potatoes and carrots.
 However, the green beans won’t be crunchy if that’s how you like them.
 But this makes a wonderful side (or meal) that you will love!